 - School outreach - we visit the participating schools and deliver a science show, a science communication workshop and an introduction to the rest of the project.

 - Science Museum visit - we welcome the participating school groups into the Science Museum for a day of exclusive VIP activities.

-- Teacher CPD - we will be developing exclusive resources for teachers to use with their students to ensure that they get the most from their involvement with the project, and to ensure that the activities on the project can be disseminated to students who have not been directly involved.
+- Teacher CPD - we develop exclusive resources for teachers to use with their students to ensure that they get the most from their involvement with the project, and to ensure that the activities on the project can be disseminated to students who have not been directly involved.

 - Academic research - researchers from Sheffield Hallam University are undertaking thorough research throughout the three years of the project to study its impact on everyone involved.
 Their findings will be used as a model for expanding this programme nationally and internationally.

 If you would like to find out more please contact Anna Fisher on 020 7942 4758 or Lucy Yate on 020 7942 4037.